Game of Thrones season 8: Cast response

 Sophie Turner said she would like to have seen "Sansa and Cersei reunited, or Arya and Cersei", but she was happy with the ending for her character.
 Maisie Williams said the biggest regret for her character Arya was not getting a scene with Cersei, and possibly killing her, "even if it means [Arya] dies too".
 She later embraced Arya's happier arc for the last season.

 Gwendoline Christie, who played Brienne, said she was "dismayed" by her character turn, explaining that "It was partially because I read about this character [in Martin's novels] before I saw the show.
 So we all have our own ideas about how we think the character is going to develop.
 Sometimes your ideas become set in your mind, and sometimes David and Dan write something you didn't expect and find difficult to comprehend."
 She also noted that Brienne "has been very impactful in the way I think about women and in the way they're portrayed in the media and the way they're treated in society".

-Joe Dempsie (Gendry) also expressed disappointment over the series' finale, as did former cast members Charles Dance (Tywin Lannister) and Natalia Tena (Osha), though Dempsie also dismissed claims that Benioff and Weiss rushed the season, saying, "Working with them for a number of years, I know the last thing they wanted is for almost a decade of work to be undone by a final season that didn't hit the mark."
+Joe Dempsie (Gendry) also expressed disappointment over the finale, as did former cast members Charles Dance (Tywin Lannister) and Natalia Tena (Osha), though Dempsie also dismissed claims that Benioff and Weiss rushed the season, saying, "Working with them for a number of years, I know the last thing they wanted is for almost a decade of work to be undone by a final season that didn't hit the mark."